18 Countries That Are Closing Their Doors To Tourists—Here’s Why

 8. Dubrovnik, Croatia

-Dubrovnik’s stunning medieval architecture has attracted tourists in droves, especially after its feature in popular TV shows.
+The stunning medieval architecture has attracted tourists in droves, especially after its feature in popular TV shows.
 However, the surge has put strain on the city’s resources.

 9. Iceland

-Iceland’s breathtaking landscapes have become a magnet for nature enthusiasts.
-However, the sudden surge in tourism has raised concerns over environmental degradation.
+The breathtaking landscapes have become a magnet for nature enthusiasts.
+Yet, the sudden surge in tourism has raised concerns over environmental degradation.
+The country has introduced measures to limit visitor numbers at popular sites, protecting its unique ecosystems.

-In this way Iceland will try to maintain its reputation as a pristine destination while managing the pressures of tourism.
+This strategy ensures that the country’s natural beauty remains unspoiled.
+Through these efforts, Iceland hopes to maintain its reputation as a pristine destination while managing the pressures of tourism.

 10. Thailand

-Thailand’s beaches and temples have long been a tourist favorite, but the rise in visitors has led to environmental and cultural challenges.
+Here, beaches and temples have long been a tourist favorite, but the rise in visitors has led to environmental and cultural challenges.
 Some areas have closed for restoration.

 The government has placed restrictions on certain activities to preserve the country’s natural and cultural heritage.
 These actions aim to protect Thailand’s allure for future generations.
+By prioritizing sustainability, Thailand seeks to balance tourism with the well-being of its environment and communities.

 11. New Zealand

-New Zealand’s dramatic landscapes and adventure activities are a draw for many, leading to increased tourist numbers.
+This dramatic landscapes and adventure activities are a draw for many, leading to increased tourist numbers.
 The impact on local communities and nature has prompted action.

-Visitors can expect stricter regulations in national parks, limits on hiking permits and eco-friendly initiatives.
+The government has introduced tourist levies to fund conservation efforts and infrastructure improvements.

+This ensures that tourism remains beneficial without compromising the environment.
 New Zealand is committed to preserving its natural wonders while welcoming those who seek adventure and tranquility.

 12. Cinque Terre, Italy

+The five villages are feeling the squeeze from tourist numbers.
 The narrow pathways and small streets struggle with the crowds.
 To address this, visitor numbers are being capped, and a booking system has been introduced.

 This move helps preserve the charm and atmosphere that draw people to the area.
 With these measures, Cinque Terre aims to offer an authentic experience without overwhelming its delicate infrastructure.

 13. Galápagos Islands, Ecuador

-The Galápagos Islands are a wildlife haven, but the unique ecosystem is under threat from the rise in tourism.
+This place is a wildlife haven, but the unique ecosystem is under threat from the rise in tourism.
 Visitor numbers are strictly regulated to minimize impact.

 Conservation efforts include guided tours to ensure tourists learn about the islands while respecting the environment.
-This balanced approach helps protect biodiversity.
+This balanced approach helps protect the biodiversity.

-14. The Isle of Skye, Scotland
+14. The Isle Of Skye, Scotland

 15. Nauru

-Nauru, a tiny island nation in the Pacific, has chosen to limit tourists due to environmental concerns.
-The island’s fragile ecosystem is threatened by over-tourism, leading to significant ecological damage.
+A tiny island nation in the Pacific has chosen to limit tourists due to environmental concerns.
+Nauru’s fragile ecosystem is threatened by over-tourism, leading to significant ecological damage.
+With a population of just over 10,000, Nauru prioritizes preserving its natural beauty.

+Restrictions on visitor numbers ensure that the delicate balance of the island’s environment remains intact.
 The government emphasizes sustainability, considering the limited resources and space.
 This approach helps maintain the pristine beaches and coral reefs, attracting only those who respect and appreciate its unique environment.

 16. Lhasa, Tibet

-Lhasa, the spiritual heart of Tibet, also has to implement strict tourist regulations due to cultural preservation needs.
-The city, home to the iconic Potala Palace, faces challenges from rising visitor numbers.
+This place implements strict tourist regulations due to cultural preservation needs.
+Lhasa, home to the iconic Potala Palace, faces challenges from rising visitor numbers.
+Authorities have established permits and quotas to protect its sacred sites and local traditions.

+These measures are vital to maintaining the city’s spiritual atmosphere.
 Tourists are encouraged to respect local customs, promoting a deeper understanding of Tibetan culture.
 By controlling tourism, Lhasa aims to safeguard its unique heritage while allowing mindful visitors to experience its profound beauty.